garciart/network-automation/exercises/README.md

 print(device_name)
 ```

+Check your output for errors.
+A ```0``` should appear after you enter the last line, which indicates that the child process is back at the Privileged EXEC Mode prompt.

 -----

 ## Get the serial number of the device.

 There are several ways to get the serial number of a Cisco device, but for the Cisco 3745 router, the best way is to look for identification number of the processor board.

-Go back to your Console Terminal and enter the following commands:
+Go back to your **Console Terminal** and enter the following commands:

 ```
 show version | include [Pp]rocessor [Bb]oard [IDid]